simwrapper/simwrapper.github.io/docs/intro-help.md

 ## Asking questions and making suggestions

-The best place to ask a question is to file a [GitHub issue here](https://github.com/simwrapper/simwrapper/issues).
+The best place to ask a question is the [SimWrapper discussion board(https://github.com/orgs/simwrapper/discussions) on GitHub.
 That way, others can also see the question and eventual responses and answers.

-- Please label your questions with the label `Question` so we can better filter them from the long list of open bugs and issues.
+- Please label your questions with the label `Q&A` if you're looking for help.

 ## Filing bug reports / issues